Empirical Distributions of Eigenvalues of Product Ensembles: Introduction

 $\bullet$ For a sequence of random probability measures $\{\upsilon, \upsilon_n;\, n\geq 1\}$, we write \bea\lbl{my_baby} \upsilon_n \rightsquigarrow \upsilon\ \ \mbox{if \ P($\upsilon_n$ converges weakly to $\upsilon$ as $n\to\infty$)=1}. \eea When $\upsilon$ is a non-random probability measure generated by random variable $X$, we simply write $\upsilon_n \rightsquigarrow X$.
 For complex variables $\{Z_j;\, 1\leq j \leq n\}$ mentioned above, we write \bea\lbl{argument} \Theta_j=\arg(Z_j)\in [0, 2\pi)\ \ \ \mbox{such that}\ \ \ Z_j=|Z_j|\cdot e^{i\Theta_j} \eea for each $j$.
 Let $Y_1, \cdots, Y_n$ be some given random variables, each of which may also rely on $n$.
 We omit the index $n$ for each $Y_j$ for clarity.
 Given a sequence of measurable functions $h_n(r), \, n\geq 1$, defined on $[0,\infty)$, set

-which are the empirical or counting measures of two sets of random variables.
-In particular, if $h_n$ is linear, that is $h_n(r)=r/a_n$, where $\{a_n>0;\, n\geq 1\}$ is a sequence of numbers, we give special notation of the empirical measure of $Z_j$'s accordingly for this case by
+The empirical measure $\mu_n$ counts the frequency of the pairs of the angles and the radius of the $Z_j$'s.
+The measure $\nu_n$ counts the frequency of the $Y_j$'s.
+Roughly speaking, we can regard $Y_j$ as $|Z_j|$ for each $j$; see Lemma \ref{independence} latter.
+In (\ref{mun}), if $h_n$ is linear, that is $h_n(r)=r/a_n$, where $\{a_n>0;\, n\geq 1\}$ is a sequence of numbers, we give special notation of the empirical measure of $Z_j$'s accordingly for this case by

 Review the notation ``$\rightsquigarrow$" in (\ref{my_baby}).
 The symbol $\mu_1\otimes\mu_2$ represents the product measure of two measures $\mu_1$ and $\mu_2$.
 Our general result is given as follows.